shimo-react-native/react-native-safe-area-emitter/README.md

 # react-native-safe-area

-Safe area emitter of iOS for react-native
+Safe area event emitter of iOS for react-native

 ## Install